decretist/Dissertation/Chapter4/visualization.md

 \frac{2.3664}{2.0691} =
 1.1437$.

-Because both the numerator and the denominator of the formula for calculating z-scores have units of frequency of occurrence per 1,000 words, z is a dimensionless number.
+(Because both the numerator and the denominator of the formula for calculating z-scores have units of frequency of occurrence per 1,000 words, z is a dimensionless number.)

+Calculate the z-scores for the remaining most frequent words, and then plot the coordinates of the attributed samples Gratian1, dePen, and Gratian2:

 ```python
 z_scores = (frequencies - means.values) / standard_deviations.values